gmeyer1/CMPUT404-assignment-css-hell/README.md

 You will skin 3 project gutenberg stories with custom CSS.

+Modifications to gutenberg html documents:
+- Removed existing CSS and replaced with link to custom stylesheet

 You will skin 2 versions of a possible professional homepage for your self with 2 versions of CSS.